jertje260/dotnet-new-extension/README.md

 - Some templates commonly have parameter of type `string`, where that should be `text`.
 These will now also be showed in template creation as text.

+### 1.1.2

+- Changed the location of where the dotnet commands are run.
+They will run in the workspace folder if available, otherwise they will still run in the vscode install directory
+- Added version of the dotnet CLI to the UI.

 ## Upcoming features

 Support for the `float`, `hex`, `int` input types (not used in default templates)